-- □ On the 11th, ensure APNs are submitted in greekbill for any member who has not paid any bill submitted on greekbill that was due on the 1st of the month.
-(Note: New members may not be given APNs; they must be given an SOR.) - □ At the first Honor Board meeting after the 11th, meet with HB to review Past Due Receivables, APN/SOR list, members who have received 45-day collection letters and members whose debt is more than 60 days overdue. - □ On the 15th, send 45-day collection letter to any member whose debt is overdue from the previous month. - □ On the 31st, file an SOR for any member who has not paid any bill submitted on greekbill that was due on the 1st of the month. - □ Submit Bad Debt Write-Offs for any alum/non-member with debt of less than \$750 or start collections process for secured amounts over \$750.
+On the 11 th , ensure APNs are submitted in greekbill for any member who has not paid any bill submitted on greekbill that was due on the 1 st of the month.
+(Note: New members may not be given APNs; they must be given an SOR.)
+At the first Honor Board meeting after the 11 th , meet with HB to review Past Due Receivables, APN/SOR list, members who have received 45-day collection letters and members whose debt is more than 60 days overdue. П On the 15 th , send 45-day collection letter to any member whose debt is overdue from the previous month.
+On the 31st, file an SOR for any member who has not paid any bill submitted on greekbill that was due on the 1st of the month.
+Submit Bad Debt Write-Offs for any alum/non-member with debt of less than \$750 or start collections process for secured amounts over \$750.
 Alumnae will be placed on the list for Council to review for expulsion.
-Check with CFA, RFS/DCB and CFC to confirm before moving forward. - □ Review greekbill reports: - □ Past Due Receivables (members and alum/non-members) - □ Member Summary (alum/non-members) - □ Unsecured Receivables - □ 360G-Reimbursables and 332-Anchor Games accounts - □ Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been collected from members prior to items being purchased.
-This may require following up with members individually. - □ Review the Profit/Loss vs. Budget Report on greekbill and share with CMT. - □ Attend all house corporation board meetings held along with the chapter president director of house management. - □ Work with director of house management to ensure the house is full at all times.
+Check with CFA, RFS/DCB and CFC to confirm before moving forward.
+Review greekbill reports: ☐ Past Due Receivables (members and alum/non-members) ☐ Member Summary (alum/non-members) ☐ Unsecured Receivables ☐ 360G-Reimbursables and 332-Anchor Games accounts Ensure 360G-Reimbursables is \$0 or positive, meaning funds have been collected from members prior to items being purchased.
+This may require following up with members individually.
+Review the Profit/Loss vs. Budget Report on greekbill and share with CMT.
+Attend all house corporation board meetings held along with the chapter president director of house management.
+Work with director of house management to ensure the house is full at all times.
+Ja nnuary Τl· nis month: New Officers?
+Change names and signatures on all bank accounts during transition.
+Change passwords and log in information for online banking and make sure all signers on the account have the new information.
+Update member information and member status in greekbill to account for member status changes during the break and confirm the roster in Anchorbase corresponds to the greekbill roster.
+New Members?
+Attend new member introduction meeting.
+Gather and enter new member information and charges on greekbill within one week.